svc333/overview/whats-new/index.md

 New as of: 30 November 2018
 {: #dash}

-With our latest update, you can now see all your platform and infrastructure services in the same place.
+With our latest update, you can now view all your platform and infrastructure services from one location.
 When you log in, you can check out the new dashboard right away.
-Once you have resources added to your account from the catalog, you can use the resource list to get a full view of your account resources.
-Here are some of the details around the changes that you will see:
+After you have resources added to your account from the catalog, you can use the resource list to get a full view of your account resources. :

 * The dashboard has been redesigned so that you can view a summary your resources, maintenance, staus, apps, support, usage, and users.
 * You can find more details about your resources in the resource list.
 You can tag your resources to organize them, or select them to make changes on the details page.